tpierrain/NFluent/ReadMe.md

     Check.That(motivationalSaying).IsNotInstanceOf<int>();

 ```
-with NFluent, you can also write assertions like this:
+with NFluent, you can also write checks like this:
 ```c#
 	 var persons = new List<Person>
                                  {